underethsea/ethwin-docs/docs/sponsorship.md

 Sponsors are depositors who support the cause but are not eligible to win.
 Noloss charitable sponsorship.

-Want to know how to sponsor?
-Please contact us via Discord.

-Sponsorship coming soon to app.
+- Sponsor deposits stETH
+- Top sponsor/s brand awareness on front-page of app
+- Sponsors contributing passively to a good cause
+- Sponsors withdraw anytime, #noloss

+This can be built to be programmatic, but while we get things going, if you are interested in sponsoring please contact us via Discord.